 5.2.3.
-Although the number of pupils will be limited to 117, it is anticipated that some pupils will be attending for just a half day, either within the morning or the afternoon.
+Although the number of pupils will be limited to 117, it is anticipated that a small element of pupils will be attending for just a half day, either within the morning or the afternoon.
 The likely impact from parents dropping children off and collecting will therefore be spread across the day, rather than concentrated to the AM and PM peak periods.

 5.2.4.
-Pick up and drop off for the nursery will be undertaken from the on-site parking bays whilst there are also opportunities for pick up and drop off from on-street parking bays on Murray Road and Maxwell Road as well as the Green Lane public car park, a short distance from the site.
+Pick up and drop off for the nursery will be undertaken from the on-site parking bays whilst there are also opportunities for pick up and drop off from on-street parking bays on Murray Road and Maxwell Road, as well as the Green Lane public car park, a short distance from the site.

 5.2.5.
 The site accommodates a total of 11 parking spaces (including a dedicated disabled parking bay) and staff will be discouraged from using the on-site parking.
+A secure and undercover cycle - buggy store is also provided which will accommodate cycles to a ratio of 1 spaces per 8 FTE staff members.